DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/providing-data/binding-to-federated-data-source.md

 Operates like **Union**, but duplicates rows from different tables when they contain the same data.

 ### Transformation
 Unfolds complex objects and flattens them in a simple data set.
-The dashboard does not support data source fields that store collections so you need to transform the data source into a new flattened data table.
+The dashboard does not support data source fields that store collections, so you need to transform the data source into a new flattened data table.

 ## Create a Federated Data Source with the Data Source Wizard